What is Rubella?

 How do I get protected?

 You can make an appointment to get vaccinated at your local GP practice.

-When should I get the vaccination?
+When should I get vaccinated against Rubella?

 You will need to have 2 MMR jabs 3 month apart.
 Getting the second jab at least a month before you get pregnant will give you excellent protection against the disease.

 The rubella vaccine is a live vaccine (it uses a very weak form of the virus to make your body to develop immunity against it).
 This means getting it during pregnancy is not recommended.

 It is best to keep using contraception for 1 month more after you get your last MMR vaccine.

 How long should I wait to get pregnant after I get vaccinated?